Paul Revere's Ride: Historical impact

 Paul Revere (1940) by Cyrus Edwin Dallin, North End, Boston, Massachusetts.
 The Old North Church is visible in the background.

 Longfellow's poem is credited with creating the national legend of Paul Revere, a previously little-known Massachusetts silversmith.
 Upon Revere's death in 1818, for example, his obituary did not mention his midnight ride but instead focused on his business sense and his many friends.
 The fame that Longfellow brought to Revere materialized after the Civil War amidst the Colonial Revival Movement of the 1870s.

 In 1875, for example, the Old North Church mentioned in the poem began an annual custom called the "lantern ceremony" recreating the action of the poem.
+Longfellow's daughters witnessed that event, as he wrote: "In the evening my girls drive over to Prospect Hill to see the lighting of Paul Revere's lanterns in the belfry of the old North Church".
 In 1878, the Church added a plaque noting it as the site of "the signal lanterns of Paul Revere".

 Revere's elevated historical importance also led to unsubstantiated rumors that he made a set of false teeth for George Washington.
 Revere's legendary status continued for decades and, in part due to Longfellow's poem, authentic silverware made by Revere commanded high prices.
 Wall Street tycoon J. P. Morgan, for example, offered $100,000 for a punch bowl Revere made.

-In 1883, Boston held a national competition for an equestrian statue of Revere.
-It was won by Cyrus Edwin Dallin.
-His model was accepted in 1899.
-In 1940, the statue was dedicated.
-It stands in "Paul Revere Plaza", opposite the Old North Church.
+In 1883, Boston held a national competition for an equestrian statue of Paul Revere.
+The winner was Cyrus Edwin Dallin, whose model was accepted in 1899, though the statue itself was not dedicated until 1940.
+It stands in Paul Revere Mall, opposite the Old North Church.

-In 1896 Helen F. Moore, dismayed that William Dawes had been forgotten, penned a parody of Longfellow's poem:
+In 1896 Helen F. Moore, dismayed that William Dawes had been forgotten, penned a parody of Longfellow's poem, excerpted here: